caloudinou/sample-example-jsend-express/README.md

-## simple implementation to jsend-express
+## sample implementation to jsend-express